AllenCell/aics-shparam/README.md

 ## Installation:

-## Build Dependencies for Python 3.13.*
+## Build Dependencies for Python

-If you are using Python 3.13.*, you will need to install the following build dependencies:
+If you are using Python 3.13.* (and in some cases for earlier versions), you will need to install the following build dependencies:

 - **fftw**
 - **openblas**